 The Best Cooking Classes in Toronto

-Here, in no particular order, are my picks for the best cooking classes in Toronto.
+Here are the best cooking classes in Toronto.

 The Healthy Butcher

 From basic knife skills to the art of cooking a roast, this butcher shop with locations on Queen West and Eglinton West is the place for carnivores to brush up on their culinary prowess.

 The Edible Story